alacksch/ChatFX/README.md

 - Main command is /cfx OR /chatfx
 - Permission required for the plugin command is chatfx.cfx
+- It also stores the color you pick until the server either restarts or you set it back to white!

 ## Contributing
 You may open issues with suggestions, I also appreciate feedback on the project, it is my first one to put out on for public, hopefully it's useful!